Creating and Maintaining a Focus in Single-Session Therapy

 Introduction

-Single-Session Therapy (SST) can be defined as an intentional endeavour where the client and counsellor agree to meet for a single session with the intent of helping the client to address their chosen concern in that session with the understanding that more help is available if needed.
+Single-Session Therapy (SST) is an intentional endeavour in which the client and therapist agree to meet for a single session to help the client address their chosen concern, with the understanding that more help is available if needed.
 It is based on research that shows that the modal number of sessions that clients have internationally is ‘1’ and that 70-80% are happy with that session given their current circumstances (Talmon, 1990; Hoyt & Talmon, 2014).

-One of my concerns as a trainer of single-session practitioners is that counsellors in training are not taught how to help a large number of clients who attend for one counselling session.
-To practise SST effectively, counsellors need to adopt a single-session mindset and to be able to help clients to identify a focus for the work and to help them to maintain this focus.
+One of my concerns as a trainer of single-session practitioners is that therapists in training are not taught how to help large numbers of clients who attend for a single counselling session.
+To practise SST effectively, therapists need to adopt a single-session mindset and help clients identify a focus for the work and maintain it.

 Helping the Client to Create a Focus for the Session

-Once the client has given their informed consent to participate in single-session counselling, the counsellor’s primary goal is to help the client to create a focus for the session and when one has been created the counsellor needs to help the client to maintain this focus.
+Once the client has given informed consent to participate in single-session therapy, the therapist’s primary goal is to help the client create a focus for the session, and once one has been established, the therapist needs to help the client maintain it.

-There are several questions the single-session counsellor can help the client to create a focus.
+There are several questions the single-session therapist can ask the client to create a focus.
 These questions can be problem-oriented, solution-focused or goal-focused.
 In SST, a solution helps the person address their problem effectively so that they can achieve their goal.

 Questions that help create a problem focus for the session

-• What one issue can I help you with today?
+What concern can I help you address today?

 Questions that help create a solution focus for the session

-• If I could help you today to find a way of addressing your problem effectively, what your response be?
+If I could help you today find an effective way to address your problem, what would your response be?

-• If I could help you to find a solution to your problem today which you could take forward to achieve your goal, would you be interested in that?
+If I could help you find a solution to your problem today that you could take forward to achieve your goal, would you be interested?

 Questions that help create a goal focus for the session

-After the counsellor has asked the client a focus-oriented question, the client’s response will either indicate that a focus can be created from that response or that the counsellor needs to ask further clarificatory questions.
-It is also important to note that the counsellor may begin by asking a problem focus and then depending on the client’s response, use that to agree on a solution or a goal focus.
+After the therapist asks the client a focus-oriented question, the client’s response will indicate whether a focus can be created from it or whether the therapist needs to ask further clarificatory questions.
+It is also important to note that the therapist may begin by asking for a problem focus and then, depending on the client’s response, use that to agree on a solution or a goal focus.
 This also occurs in the following exchange.

 Client: I have been quite anxious lately.